torgeir/cljs-workshop/readme.md

 Open [localhost:9500](http://localhost:9500) in the browser.

-To be able to edit files inside the docker container:
+To be able to edit files inside the docker container, if you're in VSCode:

-- Click the Extensions tab in VSCode
+- Click the Extensions tab
 - Install the `Remote - Containers` extension and the `Calva: Clojure & Clojurescript Interactive Programming` extension
 - A new icon `Remote Explorer` on the left shows running docker containers
-- Right click on the container `torgeir/cljs-workshop` and choose `Connect to container`
+- Right click on the container `torgeir/cljs-workshop` and choose `Attach to container`
-- When the new window opens, click `Open folder` and enter `/root/cljs-workshop`

 You are ready to edit sketches!

-## Manual setup
+## Alternate manual setup 1: You already have java and clojure

+### VSCode

+Install `Calva: Clojure & Clojurescript Interactive Programming`

+Hit `cmd + shift + p` and start type `jack` and hit enter.

+Select `deps.edn + Figwheel Main`, hit enter, wait.

+Evaluate something in the browser from your editor with `control+enter`.

+### Emacs

+Install `cider`.

+Run `cider-jack-in-cljs`, select `figwheel-main`, select the `dev` build.

+Evalute something with `C-c C-c`.

+When your done, `cider-quit`.

-If all else fails:
+## Alternate manual setup 2: If all else fails

-Clone the repo and run
+- Clone the repo
+- Install java and clojure
+- Run this

 ```
 clojure -M -m figwheel.main -b dev
 ```

-### Run it, with a REPL on steriods inside your favourite editor

-(when not using the docker approach)

-#### VSCode

-Install `Calva: Clojure & Clojurescript Interactive Programming`

-Open `src/sketches/init.cljs`.

-Hit `cmd + shift + p` and start type `jack` and hit enter.

-Select `deps.edn + Figwheel Main`, hit enter, wait, select `dev`, hit enter.

-Evaluate something in the browser from your editor with `ctrl+alt+c e`.

-#### Emacs

-Install `cider`.

-Run `cider-jack-in-cljs`

-Evalute something with `C-c C-c`

 ## Installing clojure